tpaulik/industrial-application-framework/consul-operator/README.md

    After generating kustomize bases and a kustomization.yaml, you can generate a bundle or package manifests.

+   Package manifests way of packaging is deprecated, but NDAC Application Framework still uses it, therefore that should be generated until Application Framework switches to bundles.

+   To generate package manifests:
+   >kustomize build config/manifests | operator-sdk generate packagemanifests --version 0.0.1

    To generate a bundle:
    >kustomize build config/manifests | operator-sdk generate bundle --version 0.0.1

-   To generate package manifests:
-   >kustomize build config/manifests | operator-sdk generate packagemanifests --version 0.0.1
+   More information on bundles: https://github.com/operator-framework/operator-registry/#manifest-format

    You need to insert an exact docker image of your application specific operator to the CSV file.